Skip to content

 • gitcreds

-The first step to versioning with Git and R studio is to create a project.
+The first step to versioning with Git in R studio is to create a project.
 Projects are useful as these are self contained folders that contain code and input.
-When shared with, collaborators can save R Studio projects in any folder on local computer.
-Then, as long as the project is opened in R Studio, they can re-run a script.
-In other words, projects create relative paths to the code and input so they can be run regardless where they are stored on local disk drive.
+When shared, collaborators can save R Studio projects in any folder on local computer, open the project in R Studio, and re-run a script.
+In other words, projects create relative paths to the code and input so they can be run regardless where they are stored on local disk.

-In this example, a project called git_in_rstudio will be created in the instructor's local Documents folder.
+In this example, a project called git_in_rstudio will be created in the instructor's local computer Desktop directory.
 The first step is to click "File" in the R Studio menu and select "New Project".

 In the subsequent dialogue box, choose to create the project in a new working directory.
-There are options to create a project from existing folder or open an already versioned project.
+There are options to create a project from existing folder or download a project from GitHub.

 Next, choose to start a "New Project".

-Finally, enter the name of the project directory (ie. git_in_rstudio) and then click "Create Project".
+Finally, enter the name of the project (ie. git_in_rstudio) and then click "Create Project".

 In the top right corner of the R Studio window, users will see the project once it has been created.
 Files and directories within the project folder appears in the "File" pane of R Studio.
 Users can list all of the files that Git should not track in .gitignore.